Crow Rock

 Crow Rock is a rock located off of Linney Head, Pembrokeshire, in west Wales.
-It is considered to be a good diving location, because of its deep gullies, ravines and surrounding shipwrecks (including the S.S.
-Tormes and S.S.
-Prince Cadwgan).
-It is also known for its population of crayfish.
+The area is considered to be a good diving location because of its marine life and shipwrecks.
 Crow Rock is not more than 20 feet wide.
+The rock lies south of Stackpole and Castlemartin community, the most southerly in Pembrokeshire.

+Wrecks

+Crow Rock has been the site of numerous reports of shipwreck, but only one has been confirmed by remains.